Greene leads No. 14 Ohio State over No. 7 Maryland 88-86

-COLUMBUS, Ohio (AP) — Madison Greene scored 24 points, Jacy Sheldon had 21 and No. 14 Ohio State beat No. 7 Maryland 88-86 on Monday night.
+COLUMBUS, Ohio (AP) — Madison Greene and No. 14 Ohio State made enough plays to hold off No. 7 Maryland.

+Greene scored 24 points and Jacy Sheldon had 21, helping the Buckeyes top the Terrapins 88-86 on Monday night.

-Back-to-back 3-pointers by Braxtin Miller put the Buckeyes up 75-69 with 4:22 left.
-The Terps missed 12 of their next 13 field-goal attempts, allowing the Buckeyes to build a lead down the stretch.
+Back-to-back 3-pointers by Braxtin Miller put Ohio State up 75-69 with 4:22 left.
+Maryland missed 12 of its next 13 field-goal attempts, allowing Ohio State to build a lead down the stretch.

 The Terps pulled within five on a pair of foul shots by Ashley Owusu with under a minute left.
 A late 3-pointer by Chloe Bibby and another by Katie Benzan at the buzzer weren’t enough.